 - Carlo Marini (aged 63) [Genoa], Cardinal Deacon of S. Maria in Aquiro (1716–1738).
 Legate in Romagna.

-- Alessandro Albani (aged 37) [Urbino].
+- Alessandro Albani (aged 37) [Urbino]. son of Orazio Albani, brother of Clement XI, and Maria Bernardina Hondedea of Pesauro.
 Cardinal Deacon of S. Maria in Cosmedin (1722–1741).
-Nephew of Pope Clement XI.
+A soldier in his youth, he commanded a troop of light armed horse.
+His uncle Clement XI made him a Cleric of the Apostolic Camera.
+He was sent in 1720 as Nuncio to the Emperor to conclude important negotiations; on the death of the Pope, he returned to Rome.
+Innocent XIII named him a cardinal, on July 16, 1721, at the age of 28, recollecting that Alessandro's uncle had made him a cardinal.
 Protector of the Kingdom of Sardinia.
-Imperial Agent and Co-Protector of the Empire (with Cardinal de Judice, until his death in 1725); Protector of the German-Hungarian College in Rome, Protector of the Knights of St. John of Jerusalem,
+Imperial Agent and Co-Protector of the Empire at the Papal Curia (with Cardinal de Judice, until his death in 1725); Protector of the German-Hungarian College in Rome, Protector of the Knights of St. John of Jerusalem,

 - Alessandro Falconieri (aged 73) [Romanus].
 Cardinal Deacon of S. Maria della Scala (1724–1734).